Player's Review, 12/15/18:

 which is my subjective category for the small handful of the finest

-guitars I have ever played, the 'best of the best,' and
+guitars I have ever played, the 'exceptions to the rule'; the 'best of the best,' and

 my personal quest is to own a few of these Exceptional

 instruments.
-I have read glowing reviews by others of instruments I've played myself, and in many of not most of those cases, my own estimation of the instrument falls short of that of the authors.
-Conversely, every instrument that I consider to be of Exceptional status has also been described as such by those knowledgeable professionals whose opinions I most respect.
-This leads me to feel more comfortable in my evaluations, and reinforces my estimation that I must be one of the most finicky guitar players around.
+I have read glowing reviews by others of instruments I've played myself, and in many if not most of those cases, my own estimation of the instrument falls short of that of the authors.
+Conversely, every instrument that I consider to be of Exceptional status has also been confirmed as such by those knowledgeable professionals whose opinions I most respect.
+This leads me to feel more comfortable in my evaluations, and reinforces the conclusion that I must be one of the most picky, hard-to-please guitar players around.
 Simply put, I have extremely high standards that few guitars I've played can meet, at least for those I choose to own.

 – How would you describe the taste of an orange to someone who

 never ate one?
 Similarly, all discussions of tone ultimately devolve